Frogstomp: Release

-Frogstomp was released on 27 March 1995 by record label Murmur.

-It reached number 1 on Australian ARIA Albums Chart.
-On 20 June 1995, Frogstomp was released by Epic in the United States.
-It has since been certified double platinum by the RIAA.
+Frogstomp was first released in Australia by record label Murmur on 27 March 1995.
+It reached number 1 on the Australian ARIA Albums Chart.
+The album was later released by Epic Records in the United States on 20 June 1995 and on 11 September 1995 in the United Kingdom and Europe.

+Frogstomp is the only Silverchair album to receive platinum certification in the United States by the RIAA (Recording Industry Association of America), selling 1,000,000 copies on 19 September 1995, making it the band's best-selling album in the U.S., and it was later certified double platinum on 14 February 1996.

-The LP version of the album is sold in a green vinyl with "Blind" as a bonus track limited to 3,000 copies worldwide.
-There is also a limited cassette edition of the album.
+The LP version of the album was sold on a green vinyl with "Blind", from the Tomorrow EP, as a bonus track and limited to 3,000 copies worldwide.
+A limited cassette edition of the album was also released.

 On 27 March 2015, a remastered edition of Frogstomp was released as a two-CD/DVD set to mark the twentieth anniversary of its release.
+The standard edition of the 20th Anniversary remaster includes a second CD titled "Rarities" with Silverchair's Tomorrow EP, a vocal version of the song "Madman" (from the single "Shade"), and audio of a concert from June 1995 at the Cambridge Hotel in Newcastle, Australia.
+The Deluxe Edition of the 20th Anniversary remaster includes the "Rarities" CD as well as a DVD with video footage of the band's Cambridge Hotel concert, a video recording of "Israel's Son" at the 1995 Sydney Royal Easter Show, and the "Tomorrow", "Pure Massacre", and "Israel's Son" music videos.

 Reception

-Stephen Thomas Erlewine of AllMusic rated the album 4 out of 5 stars, and wrote, "For their age [15 years old], their instrumental capabilities are quite impressive, as the guitars and vocals growl with the force of rockers in their early twenties.
+Stephen Thomas Erlewine of AllMusic wrote:For their age [15 years old], their instrumental capabilities are quite impressive, as the guitars and vocals growl with the force of rockers in their early twenties.
 At the same time, their songwriting abilities aren't as strong, and they are never able to break away from the standard grunge formula.
-Nevertheless, the record does deliver a collection of songs replicating the thunder of "Tomorrow".
-Chuck Eddy of Entertainment Weekly wrote: "the songs on Frogstomp almost all start out like dreary Metallica ballads and build toward gloomy, by-the-numbers grunge."
-David Fricke of Rolling Stone, on the other hand, wrote: "Truly shameless wanna-be's [sic] like Bush should be so lucky to have the hard smarts that Silverchair – particularly the band's main writers, singer-guitarist Daniel Johns and drummer Ben Gillies – show on such Frogstomp-ers as 'Pure Massacre' and 'Israel's Son'.
-When these guys turn 18, they'll really be dangerous."
+Nevertheless, the record does deliver a collection of songs replicating the thunder of ‘Tomorrow‘.

+Chuck Eddy of Entertainment Weekly wrote in July 1995:the songs on Frogstomp almost all start out like dreary Metallica ballads and build toward gloomy, by-the-numbers grunge".
+David Fricke of Rolling Stone, on the other hand, wrote: "Truly shameless wanna-be's [sic] like Bush should be so lucky to have the hard smarts that Silverchair – particularly the band's main writers, singer-guitarist Daniel Johns and drummer Ben Gillies – show on such Frogstomp-ers as ‘Pure Massacre‘ and ‘Israel's Son‘.
+When these guys turn 18, they'll really be dangerous.

+In 1995, ABC Australia wrote that Silverchair provided:a thrilling synthesis of rage, confusion and pain, and as a distillation of teen angst, you couldn't get a purer generational timestamp than Frogstomp.